How Much Should a Luxury Brand Spend on Digital Marketing? Benchmarks and Budgets for 2026

 Understand Your True Customer Acquisition Cost

 If your direct CAC on Google Ads is $800 and you close 35% of leads, your true CAC is $2,286.
-But if that customer generates $8,000 in first-year revenue and has 30% repeat rate, your LTV is $8,000 plus (0.30 times $8,000) = $10,400.
-Your blended ROAS is 10,400 / 2,286 = 4.5:1.
+But if that customer generates $8,000 in first-year revenue and has a 30% repeat rate, your lifetime value is $10,400.
+Your blended ROAS is 4.5:1.
+This shows that budget is efficient even if direct paid media ROAS looks low.

 Track Channel Efficiency Separately